At Signet, we are committed to working tirelessly towards maintaining our highly regarded and respected quality of service.

-Cookies allow us to obtain information regarding users of our site which essentially helps us to provide you with a better user experience and tailor our services to your individual needs.
+Cookies allow us to obtain information regarding users of our site which essentially helps us to provide you with better user experience and tailor our services to your individual needs.
 We may collect information such as your IP address, online activity, web browser details and online activity.
-We will not however collect or store any of your passwords or other highly sensitive data.
+We will not, however, collect or store any of your passwords or other highly sensitive data.

 The Cookies that we use

 - Strictly necessary cookies.
 These cookies are essential to enable you to move around the website and use its features, such as accessing secure areas of the website.
 Without these cookies services, you have asked for, like shopping baskets or e-billing, cannot be provided.

 - Analytical/performance cookies.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.